bentonow/bento-node-sdk/README.md

 ### `BatchImportEventsParameter<S, E>`

+The `S` from above represents the type of your subscriber's custom fields in Bento.
+This only applies in `TypeScript`.
+Please read the [TypeScript](#TypeScript) section for more details.

+The `E` from above represents the prefix that is used to define your custom events.
+This only applies in `TypeScript`.
+Please read the [TypeScript](#TypeScript) section for more details.

 | Property | Type                                      | Default | Required |
 | -------- | ----------------------------------------- | ------- | -------- |
 | events   | [`BentoEvent<S, E>[]`](#BentoEvent<S, E>) | _none_  | ✔️       |